 Outbuildings, also know as Accessory Dwelling Units (ADUs) or backyard cottages, are by far the most trendy and customizable of your home office options.
 They are also the most private, though they come with a larger price tag.
 You can convert a shed into an office, build a brand new studio from the ground-up or even design a tiny home with an office.
 Floorplan options are practically endless and the same goes for the interior design.
 You can search for examples on Houzz or other design sites like Dezeen to begin exploring the possibilities.

 If you’ve been looking for a better use for your garage, an office might be the solution!
 Garages are often spacious, already have electricity and have easy access to the home.
 Though garage conversions can substantial projects, they can be well worth the investment if your home is in need of additional usable space.
 With little extreme weather to worry car owners and plentiful street parking in much of the city, Seattle is a good place for garage conversions.

-After deciding on a location, you’ll need to decide between a more permanent built-in office versus a freestanding one.
-If you’ve been aching for a home work station and plan on working from home often (or full-time), a built-in office may be the best choice.
-A built-in office can maximize space, optimize storage and promote efficiency.
+After deciding on a location, you’ll need to decide between a more permanent built-in office versus a freestanding workspace.
+If you’ve been aching for a home work station and plan on working from home often (or full-time), a built-in desk may be the best choice to maximize space, optimize storage and promote efficiency.

 Most custom built-in home offices have these features: